Yi (kana)

 Yi (hiragana: 𛀆, katakana: 𛄠) is a Japanese mora or a kana used to write it, though it has never been in standard use.

 History

 It is presumed that yi would have represented /ja/.
 Along with 𛀁 (ye) and 𛄟 (wu), the mora yi has no officially recognized kana, as these morae do not occur in native Japanese words; however, during the Meiji period, linguists almost unanimously agreed on the kana for yi, ye, and wu. 𛀆 (yi) and 𛄟 (wu) are thought to have never occurred as morae in Japanese, and 𛀁 (ye) was merged with え and エ as a result of regular historical sound changes.

 Characters

 In the Edo period and the Meiji period, some Japanese linguists tried to separate kana i and kana yi.
-The shapes of characters differed with each linguist. 𛀆 and 𛄠 were just two of many glyphs.
+The shapes of characters differed with each linguist. and were just two of many glyphs.

-They were phonetic symbols to fill in the blanks of the gojuon table, but Japanese people did not separate them in normal writing.
+They were phonetic symbols to fill in the blanks of the gojūon table, but Japanese people did not separate them in normal writing.